jentrinh/jentrinh.github.io/_posts/2017-09-29-citycountypilot.md

 thumbnail: tbotthumb.jpg
 layout: post
 ---
-CleanRobotics just wrapped up a pilot with the City of Pittsburgh's innovation arm called PGH Lab.
+CleanRobotics just wrapped up a pilot with the City of Pittsburgh's innovation arm called PGH Lab, which helps local startups pilot their products and services in real environments in th Pittsburgh area.
+CleanRobotics is proud to have been part of their 2017 cohort of startups.

-PGH Lab describes their mission as:
-“The PGH Lab program provides a platform where local startups use technology to make the City of Pittsburgh more efficient, sustainable, and inclusive.”

-And boasts of benefits, apart from providing the startups a real environment to test their prototypes in, like:

-* Co-Working Space

-* Access to many global incubators

-* Mentoring & Guidance from a city champion

-CleanRobotics is proud to have been part of the 2017 Cohort and gained amazing experience during the pilot along with other innovative startup from the region.

 ![cohortpgh](/img/posts/cohortpgh.jpg){:class="img-responsive"}{:height="1200px" width="800px"}

-We will share insights from the pilot in our next post,  but for now, here's some info on PGH Lab.

-We sat down with Annia Aleman - Civic Innovation Specialist at the PGH Lab to help people learn more about the program.
+We'll share some key insights from the pilot in our next post,  but for now, here's some info on PGH Lab.
+We sat down with Annia Aleman, Civic Innovation Specialist at PGH Lab, to ask a few questions about the program.

 ![anniapost](/img/posts/anniapost.JPG){:class="img-responsive"}{:height="1200px" width="600px"}